EugeneN/twic/README.md

 - uses Twitter streaming API and websockets and client side storage to provide instant and real time reaction for user input;

-- gentle animations here and there to exploit user's muscle memory and continuity feeling.
+- gentle animations here and there to exploit user's muscle memory and continuity feeling;

+- can be operated using only a mouse, or only a keyboard, or both - either way with minimal amount of actions required.

 All the checks and feed tracking are done automatically and are invisible for the user.
 Thus user has a very simple workflow - if the single button in the UI is orange, then he/she may click on it and get new tweets.
 The button becomes grey until next tweets will be available.

 Compare with the original Twitter UI:

 <img src="res/compare.png" style="width: 600px;"/>

+Twic has also a more advanced features - posting new tweets, retweeting, starring tweets, replying, old feed view up to the beginning.
+Filtered feed views and conversation views are planned.

 # Run